 Description: The coupling parameter value determining the progress of the perturbation.
-The non-bonded parameters of the atoms vanishing in the course of the MD simulation are scaled by lambda, while the parameters of those atoms grown are scaled by (1-lambda).
+The non-bonded interactions involving the atoms vanishing in the course of the MD simulation are scaled by (1-lambda), while those of the growing atoms are scaled by lambda.